saivarshinireddy/Fake-Product-Identification-using-Blockchain/Fake_pro/Readme.md

-# Fake_pro Project Setup Guide
+# Fake Product Identification using Blockchain

-This guide will help you set up and run the Fake_pro project on your local machine.
+This project involves identifying a fake product by utilizing the QRcodes.

 ## Setup Instructions